shawnr/practical-javascript/controlling-logical-flow/62-for-loops.md

 {% exercise %}
-Define a `while` loop that will add 1 to a number until it equals 42.
+Define a <code>for</code> loop that will add 1 to a number until it equals 42.

 {% initial %}
 let x = 0;